F-Masood/rand0m/25_Active_Directory.md

 ### Active Directory

+### AD Strategy
+1. Start with nmap, to idenftiy the network.
+2. Assume Breach strategy
+3. 1.
+Get user, groups, computers

 #### How to identify alive hosts in netowrk ?
 1. Run nmap ping sweep, Command: `nmap -r -sn 192.168.110.0/24`
 2. Run nmap ping sweep, Command: `nmap -r -sP 192.168.110.0/24`

 #### How to identify Domain Controller (DC) ?
-1. Most probably a DC would be having open PORTS e.g 53 and 88 which are not avbl to other Windows machines.
+1. Most probably a DC would be having open PORTS e.g 53 and **88 (KDC)**, 389, 636 which are not avbl to other Windows machines.
 2. If you're in DC network, Command: `nmap -r -v --open -sC -sV -p53,88,389,636 <DC IP>`
 3. If above command shows these ports **OPEN** ...
 You got **DC** !!!